Ivor/echolalia/README.md

 ### Options
 * `:behaviour` - The behaviour that you want to implement.
 This should be an atom that identifies a module with a behaviour definition.
 * `:impl` - The implementation of the behaviour.
 This can either be a function or an atom that identifies a module.
 If it is a function, it will be called with the arguments for each function.
 If it is a module, the corresponding function in the module will be called.
+* `:catch_all` - A function that will be called instead of trying to call a function on a behaviour.
+The function receives two arguments.
+The function name as an atom, and the the original arguments as a list.
+This is useful if you need to do some special handling like potentially execute the function in a separate task.

+NOTE: You cannot specify both `:impl` and `:catch_all`.

 ## License
 The Echolalia library is released under the [MIT License](https://opensource.org/licenses/MIT).